chriseckhardt/puppetconf_2013/README.md

 ## Life and Times of PuppetDB
-Deepak Giridharagopal
+### Deepak Giridharagopal
 <deepak@puppetlabs.com>

 @grim_radical

-Puppet Master takes facts, generates catalogue, sends to Puppet Agent, Puppet Agent applies catalogue and sends Report PuppetDB does not throw facts away
+Puppet Master takes facts, generates catalogue, sends to Puppet Agent, Puppet Agent applies catalogue and sends Report but PuppetDB does not throw facts away

-storedconfigs previously used w/ ActiveRecord into MySQL Didn't work very well
+storedconfigs previously used w/ ActiveRecord into MySQL

+Didn't work very well

-Now you can query PuppetDB /nodes/foo.com/resources/User/deepak
+Now you can query PuppetDB

+    /nodes/foo.com/resources/User/deepak

 In order to make PuppetDB super fast (1800 node catalogues on his laptop)

 Design decisions:
 1. Asynchrony
-    PuppetDB is supposed to store stuff, and let you query it.
+    * PuppetDB is supposed to store stuff, and let you query it.
-    CQRS
+#### CQRS
-      Command
+* Command
-      Query
+* Query
-      Responsibility
+* Responsibility
-      Separation
+* Separation

 Use a different model to update information than the model you use to read

     CQRS Write Pipeline
     async, parallel, MQ-parallel